-The level 2 Apprenticeship Standard in Hair Professionals replaced the previous NVQ level 2 in May 2017 adding some additional elements from Level 3 Apprenticeship to help ensure apprentices are more ‘work ready’ at the end of their course.
+The Level 2 Apprenticeship Standard in Hair Professionals replaced the previous NVQ level 2 in May 2017 adding some additional elements from Level 3 Apprenticeship to help ensure apprentices are more ‘work ready’ at the end of their course.

-Functional Skills in Maths and English are required as part of an apprenticeship if the relevant GCSE’s were not achieved, which gives a great chance to upskill if you did not achieve these at school.
+Functional Skills in Maths and English are required as part of an apprenticeship if the relevant GCSEs were not achieved, which gives a great chance to upskill if you did not achieve these at school.

 You will need to achieve Functional Skills Level 1 and have attempted (but not necessarily passed) your Level 2.
-An initial diagnostic assessment will gage your current level and help us know where to pitch your lessons.
+An initial diagnostic assessment will gauge your current level and help us know where to pitch your lessons.

 “The education program is hands-on, in-depth and the trainers and educators are all there to help you every step along the way.”